satish-rajnale/AnimeMaou/README.md

 A single page web-app to view top monthly anime's or a list of recent releases of anime's.

+I used React as the backbone of this web-app.

 ## `npm start`
 Runs the app in the development mode.\